arielya10/Garage/README.md

 ## Getting Started
 1. Clone or download this repository.
-2. Open the solution file Final.sln in Visual Studio.
+2. Open the solution file Garage.sln in Visual Studio.
 3. Build and run the solution.

 ## User Guide